Self-Abandonment: Why You Keep Putting Yourself Last

 You are not “too much.”

-learning to listen to yourself in a world that may not have always made space for your needs.
+You are learning to listen to yourself in a world that may not have always encouraged you to do so.
+That takes courage, patience, and practice.
 Take a breath.
 Place a hand on your heart if that feels comforting.

 ✨ Reflection Questions for Your Healing